-A Self-Directed IRA is a type of IRA structure that allows the IRA holder (you) to have more control over your retirement funds.
-Unknown to some, not all Self-Directed IRAs are the same.
-It is well known that the IRS allows you to use your IRA to make traditional investments, such as stocks and mutual funds.
-It is not as well known that the IRS also allows you to use IRA funds to make investments such as real estate, precious metals, tax liens, private business and much more tax-free and penalty free!
+A Self-Directed IRA is a type of IRA structure that allows the IRA holder (you) to control over your retirement funds.
+But did you know that not all Self-Directed IRAs are the same?
+Most individuals know the IRS allows you to use your IRA to make traditional investments, such as stocks and mutual funds.
+However, the IRS also permits the use of IRA funds to make investments such as real estate, precious metals, tax liens and much more.
+All this tax-free and penalty free!

 The SEP IRA in a Nutshell

-A Simplified Employee Pension (SEP) plan provides business owners with a simplified method to contribute toward their employees’ retirement, as well as their own retirement savings.
-A SEP is essentially an employer-sponsored profit-sharing plan.
+An SEP IRA is a Simplified Employee Pension plan.
+It provides business owners with a simplified method to contribute toward their employees’ retirement.
+It also allows them to grow their own retirement savings.
+SEP is essentially an employer-sponsored profit-sharing plan.
 Contributions are made to a retirement account or annuity set up for each plan participant.

-A SEP IRA account is a traditional IRA and follows the same investment, distribution, and rollover rules as traditional IRAs.
-Employees must be included in the SEP plan if they have
+A SEP account is a traditional IRA.
+Therefore, it follows the same investment, distribution, and rollover rules as traditional IRAs.
+Employees must be included in the SEP plan if they:

-- received at least $550 in compensation from your business for the year, and
+- Receive at least $550 in compensation annually from your business

-- worked for your business for at least three of the past five years.
+- Work for your business for at least three of the past five years

-The three-of-five eligibility rule means you must include any employee in your plan who has worked for you in any three of the past five years as long as the employee has satisfied the other plan eligibility requirements.
+The three-of-five eligibility rules means you must include any employee in your plan who has worked for you in any three of the past five years.
+However, the employee must satisfy the other plan eligibility requirements.
 This is the most restrictive eligibility requirement allowable.
-You can choose to use less restrictive participation rules in your plan, such as allowing employees to participate immediately after they start work or after a shorter period of employment.
+You can also use less restrictive participation rules in your plan.
+You can allow employees to participate immediately after they start work or after a shorter period of employment.
 If you use the three-of-five rule, you must count any work, no matter how little, in each of the prior five years.
-Use plan years (often the calendar year), not years based on the date the employee started working for you.
+Use plan years (often the calendar year), not years based on the date the employee began working for you.

-The contributions you make to each employee’s SEP IRA each year cannot exceed the lesser of
+The contributions you make to each employee’s SEP each year cannot exceed the lesser of

-There are no catch-up contributions for a SEP IRA as there are for a 401(k) plan.
-These limits apply to contributions you make for your employees to all defined contribution plans, which includes SEPs.
-Up to $265,000 in 2015 of an employee’s compensation may be considered.
-Also, contributions must be made in cash, and you cannot contribute property.
+There are no catch-up contributions for a SEP IRA as with a 401(k) plan.
+These limits apply to contributions you make for your employees to all contribution plans, which includes SEPs.
+Up to $275,000 in 2018 of an employee’s compensation may be considered.
+Also, you must make contributions in cash, and you cannot contribute property.

 Types of Self-Directed SEP IRA Accounts